flesch/node-lambda-babel-template/README.md

 ### <a name="ribjyr1g9l">Latest Release Download</a>

-<https://ribjyr1g9l.execute-api.us-east-1.amazonaws.com/latest/> uses is an AWS Lambda function created with this template (:dog2: meta) that pulls the latest release's `tarball_url` from the GitHub API.
+<https://ribjyr1g9l.execute-api.us-east-1.amazonaws.com/latest/> is an AWS Lambda function created with this template (:dog2: meta) that pulls the latest release's `tarball_url` from the GitHub API.
 The full source is here:

 ```javascript
 'use strict';